-You suddenly start noticing your baby’s sucking gradually slowing down, their body gradually becoming less and less tense, and their mouth slowly latching off your breast.
+You suddenly start noticing your baby’s sucking gradually slowing down, their body gradually becoming less and less tense, and their mouth slowly unlatching from your breast.

 This article answers all these questions and more.

-First of all, let’s get one thing out of the way real quick – it’s very common for babies to fall asleep while breastfeeding (especially during the very first few weeks and months in their life) and you’re not the only one experiencing this with their precious little one.
+First of all, let’s get one thing out of the way – it’s common for babies to fall asleep while breastfeeding (especially during the very first few weeks and months of their life) and you’re not the only one experiencing this with your precious little one.

 Keep in mind that breastfeeding in and of itself is a very soothing and relaxing experience that puts babies at ease and just tempts them to fall asleep.